Lu-Feng/SelaVPR/README.md

 [DINOv2](https://github.com/facebookresearch/dinov2)

 ## Citation
-If you find this repo useful for your research, please consider citing the paper
+If you find this repo useful for your research, please consider leaving a star⭐️ and citing the paper
 ```
 @inproceedings{selavpr,
   title={Towards Seamless Adaptation of Pre-trained Models for Visual Place Recognition},